 How To Diagnose Pinworms In Babies?

 - You can establish your suspicions by checking for the pinworms in the anal area by using a flashlight.
-Since worms lay eggs mostly at night, you can check then or early in the morning.
-You may also find pinworms on the surface of your child’s feces or at the vaginal tip.
+Since worms lay eggs mostly at night, you can check them or early in the morning.

 - You can also check for pinworms by gently pressing a transparent tape to the anus wherein the eggs stick to the tape.
-It is known as ‘Scotch tape test’.
-You can take this sample to your child’s paediatrician for further tests.
+It is known as the ‘Scotch tape test’.
+You can take this sample to your child’s pediatrician for further tests (3).

 - Blood tests are not required for diagnosing pinworm infections.

 Note: If there is only itching with no clue of pinworms and eggs, it can be a sign of any other problem like anal dryness, diaper rash, bacterial infection or diarrhea.
 Your child’s pediatrician can provide the right diagnosis.